yayaq1/quartz/content/notes/the-magic-of-making.md

 ---
-title: "The Magic of Making"
+title: "Building Things That Matter"
 date: 2024-01-12
 tags: ["philosophy", "building", "passion", "community"]
 ---

-# The Magic of Making
+# Building Things That Matter

 *What drives a builder?
 It's not just the code, the frameworks, or the late-night debugging sessions.
 It's something deeper.*